 - sensitive skin

-This condition affects over 8 percent of women from all age groups.
+This condition affects over of women from all age groups.
 The pain feels like a burning, stinging, or throbbing sensation.
 It can come and go, and it may be intense enough to prevent you from sitting down or having sex.

 Other symptoms include: